- Home

 To make a payment, you must have a citation number, driver's license number, or vehicle information readily available.

-If you are from out of town and not able to pay your citation in person, you can mail in your ticket with the proper allotted payment or visit the city's website and pay your citation online.
+If you are from out of town and not able to pay your citation in person, you may mail in your ticket with the proper allotted payment or visit the city's website and pay your citation online.

 Those who have received "notice to appear" citations must appear at the Manhattan Municipal Court.
 Police officers who have issued these citations will be able to further explain the process at the time of issuance.